adap/flower/doc/source/quickstart_mxnet.rst

 Quickstart (MXNet)
 ==================

-In this tutorial we will learn how to train a Sequential Model on MNIST using Flower and MXNet.
+In this tutorial, we will learn how to train a :code:`Sequential` model on MNIST using Flower and MXNet.

 It is recommended to create a virtual environment and run everything within this `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.